Professional and Workforce Development Center

 Packaged Deals and Special Offers

 When purchasing a packaged deal or special offer (i.e. buy one, get one), students receive a reduced rate for purchasing multiple courses at once.
-If one or more of the courses is canceled by Continuing Education, the price will be recalculated for the remainder of the courses, and a refund or transfer* will be issued to the students accordingly.
+If one or more of the courses is canceled by the Center, the price will be recalculated for the remainder of the courses, and a refund or transfer* will be issued to the students accordingly.
 If the student chooses to cancel from one or more courses, they no longer qualify for the reduced rate.
 Any refund or credit towards a transfer* (if eligible, based on timeline noted above), is calculated as the amount the student paid minus full price for any courses attended or planning to attend.

 Online Career Training Programs offered with ed2go are not eligible for a refund at any time.
 The program will work with students to address any hurdles they may have encountered so that they can remain in the program and be successful.